paul-go/Truth/Reflex/Readme.md

 // click event handler now attached to the containing div
 ```

-As stated earlier, ReflexML understands strings passed as atomics to be CSS class names:
+As stated earlier, ReflexML understands strings passed as atoms to be CSS class names:

 ```typescript
 ml.div("red");